bilalimamoglu/ml-lifecycle-system/README.md

 - **Prometheus**: Ideal for collecting and storing time-series data, enabling real-time monitoring.
 - **Grafana**: Provides a user-friendly interface for visualizing metrics and setting up complex alerting rules.
 - **MailHog**: Enables email notification testing without actually sending emails.
 I used it for the first time and found it to be useful for testing.
-- I would have like to use AWS SNS if I had more time, but time was not a resource I had.

 ### Model Serving via API